j0ni/neumacs/notwithstanding.md

     (defvar j0ni/is-mac (memq window-system '(mac ns))
       "This is a useful gate for setting up specific keybindings")

-This idea I acquired from John Wiegley's dotfiles.

-    (defvar j0ni/use-eglot nil "Switch this off to enable LSP instead.")

 Honestly, there are more of these, but I moved them to early-init.el for reasons that may have become lost in the mists of time.
 Mostly fonts.